tnc-ca-geo/diversion/README.md

 cd diversion
 ```

-Now the prompt should read "(base) PATH\flow-update>" where PATH is your path.
+Now the prompt should read "(base) PATH\diversion>" where PATH is your path.

 ## 4. Git clone or pull the project